 You've probably heard that WhatsApp is a great, secure way to communicate with family and friends.
-This app has been popular for a long time due to its fast, easy-to-use, and do-it-yourself nature.
-With the advent of WhatsApp's disappearing-messages feature, many users have also started using this tool for sharing pictures/videos/messages with their friends.
+At the same time, it is a good app to contect strangers from internet.
+With the advent of WhatsApp disappearing messages feature, some users have also started using this feature for sharing sexual photos or messages.
 It has given rise to the problem of sexting on WhatsApp.

 But how can you keep an eye on them and you must be in worry that how parents should deal with it?
-And we are here to help.
+We are here to help.
 We will tell you different ways to deal with your teens who are into WhatsApp sexting.

 - Part 1: What is WhatsApp Sexting?